How much does an interior designer cost? (and what it means for your home value)

 Factors that impact interior design cost

-Regardless of how your interior designer sets their rates, several factors can impact how much you’ll pay for a design project:
+Regardless of how your interior designer sets their rates, a few factors can affect how much you’ll pay for a design project:

 • Project scope: In general, the larger the square footage of your project, the more it’ll cost.
 A larger space will require more time and furnishings than a smaller one.
-If the project includes architectural or structural work, that can substantially increase how much your interior designer will charge.
+If the project includes architectural or structural work, it can substantially increase the total fee.

 • Materials: The number and quality of materials for the job will also directly impact your project costs.
-Availability of items and supply chain issues can also negatively affect your budget since waiting on a specific material can lead to costly delays.
-The way your designer charges for furnishings will also impact the cost.
+Availability issues can also affect your bottom line, as waiting on a specific material may lead to costly delays.
+The way your designer charges for furnishings can further affect overall costs.

-• Room type: Some rooms are more expensive to renovate by nature.
-Kitchens require the purchase of expensive appliances that can drive up your costs, as can bathroom renovations that require plumbing.
+• Room type: Some rooms are simply more expensive to renovate.
+Kitchens require expensive appliances and cabinetry that drive up costs, while bathroom renovations often demand complex plumbing work.

 • Location: Where you live also impacts how much you’ll pay for an interior designer.
-Interior designers in urban areas tend to charge more, as do those who travel long distances to get to you.
+Interior designers in urban areas tend to charge more, as do those who travel long distances to reach your home.

-• Designer’s level of experience and reputation: The more experience an interior designer has, the higher the rate they’ll likely charge.
-However, a self-employed designer will probably charge less than a designer at a firm since their rates have to cover the overhead of the entire firm.
+• Designer’s level of experience: The more experience an interior designer has, the higher the rate they generally charge.
+However, a self-employed designer often charges less than a designer at a large firm since their rates don’t have to cover the same level of corporate overhead.

-• Consultation fee: Before you agree to the project, designers will commonly charge anywhere from $150 to $500 for an initial consultation that includes a discussion of your design style and possibly a site visit.
+• Consultation fee: Before you agree to the project, designers will commonly charge anywhere from $150 to $500 for an initial consultation.

-• Design or mockup fee: Once the initial consultation is complete, some interior designers may charge an additional fee for any design images or mockups they create.
+• Design fee: After the first meeting, some interior designers may charge an extra fee for any design images or mockups they make.
 Other designers may choose to include this service in their consultation fee.

-• Management fee: If the project requires a contractor or tradespeople, an interior designer may charge a management fee of up to 25%.
+Management fee: If the project needs a contractor or tradespeople, an interior designer may charge a management fee of up to 25%.

 What does an interior designer do?

-• Identify your design style if you don’t know it.
+• Identify your personal style if you are unsure where to start.

-• Find, order and arrange furnishings for the space.
+• Find, order and arrange furnishings for the room.

-• Create a space that matches your style and lifestyle.
+• Build a cohesive environment that matches your lifestyle.

 Benefits of hiring an interior designer

-If it fits within your budget, hiring an interior designer offers many benefits.
+If it fits within your budget, hiring an interior designer offers many practical advantages.

 More experience and training

-Thanks to their training, interior designers understand the functionality of space more than the average person.
-They also view design as an art form, so they know how to use lighting, texture, color theory and negative space to create the perfect room and home.
+Thanks to their training, interior designers understand the functionality of space at a deeper level.
+They also view design as an art form, so they know how to use lighting, texture, color theory and negative space to create the perfect home interior.

-Perhaps the biggest benefit of an interior designer is their access to tools that simplify the design process, especially at the start of a project.
-In theory, anyone can pick a color scheme or a design aesthetic, but the end result is often not what they envisioned.
-Interior designers have tools that help them visualize a space before moving a wall or adding a coat of paint, saving you from making an expensive design mistake.
-In addition, interior designers can purchase from wholesalers you may not have access to.
+A major perk of an interior designer is their access to tools that make the design process more efficient, especially at the start.
+These help them visualize a space before moving a wall or adding a coat of paint, saving you from making a costly design mistake.
+In addition, interior designers can buy from wholesalers that are not available to the public.

 Increased resale value

 An interior designer knows exactly what changes to make to a space for maximum return on investment.
 A professionally designed space often has a bigger wow factor than a DIY space, which can impress potential buyers.
-This is why so many realtors recommend homeowners get their homes professionally staged before putting them on the market.
-If you use an experienced interior designer, that can be a selling point for your home.
+It’s also why so many real estate agents recommend homeowners get their homes professionally staged before putting them on the market.

 Less stress and more time